-This asexual worm hasn’t had sex in 18 million years
+There’s a species of asexual worm that hasn’t had sex in 18 million years.
+Yes, really

-Diploscapter pachys hasn’t had sex in roughly 18 million years, when it parted from its parent species, by exclusively practicing asexual reproduction.
+Diploscapter pachys, which is described as “very small but remarkably plump”, hasn’t had sex in roughly 18 million years, when it parted from its parent species by exclusively practicing asexual reproduction.

 The species has survived for the entire time by copying itself, while still maintaining fairly high genetic diversity.